Wellbeing At Work Dates For Your 2022 Calendar

 1st – 30th April | Stress Awareness Month

-Millions of people around the UK are feeling high levels of stress and it is damaging our health.
-Stress is one of the great public health challenges of our time, but it isn’t taken as seriously as physical health concerns.
+Millions of people around the UK are feeling high levels of stress and it is damaging our physical and mental health.
+Stress is one of the great public health challenges of our time, but it often isn’t taken as seriously as physical health concerns.

-During Stress Awareness Month, healthcare professionals and health promotion experts join forces to increase public awareness about the causes and cures for our modern stress epidemic.
+During Stress Awareness Month, healthcare professionals and health promotion experts join forces to increase public awareness of the causes and cures for our modern stress epidemic.

 7th April | World Health Day